lbryio/lbry.com/content/faq/how-to-publish.md

 4. Next, there is a `Language` and `Maturity` which will default to `English` and `All Ages`.
 If a change is needed, click the dropdowns and select the appropriate choice.
 5. Under the `Access`, first determine if you want to make your video Free or set a price (in USD or LBC) per view.
 Next, select the appropriate type of license for the content you are publishing.
 6. You have an option to select/create the channel you would like to publish the channel under.
 If one isn't selected, it will be posted anonymously.
 7. Type in the URL you want the content to be found under along with a minimum of 0.01 LBC minimum deposit for the upload (current limit, may change in future).
 If you are trying to outbid a user friendly/common URL, the system will suggest a minimum bid to take over the content at that vanity URL.
-There may be a delay for this takeover, check out the `#content` channel on our [Slack](https://slack.lbry.io) to see this information (search for your URL).
+There may be a delay for this takeover, check out the `#content` channel on our [Discord chat](https://chat.lbry.io) to see this information (search for your URL).
 For more details regarding the URL or bid, check out our [naming document](https://lbry.io/faq/naming).
 8. Read and agree to the terms of service.
 9. Click `Publish`.
 10. The file will process in the background and will be added to the LBRY Blockchain.
 Larger files will take longer to upload, please leave LBRY running while your content is in the "pending confirmation" mode(currently, this page will not automatically refresh).
 You can continue using LBRY while the upload completes.